The Emlichheim Baptismal Font (Taufstein)

 To give a little history of this area: The people of this area were descended from the old pagan Saxon tribes that lived here.
-In 687 Anglo-Saxon missionaries from England came and sowed the seeds of Christianity but it sprouted very slowly.
-It took the Emperor Charlesmagne to force Christianity on them by defeating them in battles that raged intermittently for thirty-three years.
+In 687, Anglo-Saxon missionaries from England came and sowed the seeds of Christianity, but they sprouted very slowly.
+It took the Emperor Charlesmagne to force Christianity on them by defeating them in battles that raged intermittently for 33 years.

 By the year 804, Christianity was the law of the land.
 Soon after, here in Emlichheim, a wooden chapel was erected on the exact same spot where formerly their pagan rituals had taken place—where their heathen priests had danced and chanted formulas and blood sacrifices had been offered to their gods.

 Charlemagne laid down rules for these new Christians: the bodies of the dead were no longer to be burned; they were to be buried next to the church “on holy ground,” with the nobility buried in vaults inside the church.
 (From this we get the word Kirchhof, or churchyard or graveyard.)
 Also outlawed were blood sacrifices.
 Death was the punishment for breaking either of these two laws.